BioMCP

 BioMCP is an open source (MIT License) toolkit that empowers AI assistants and agents with specialized biomedical knowledge.
 Built following the Model Context Protocol (MCP), it connects AI systems to authoritative biomedical data sources, enabling them to answer questions about clinical trials, scientific literature, and genomic variants with precision and depth.

-BioMCP is certified by MCP Review.
+BioMCP is certified by MCPHub.
 This certification ensures that BioMCP follows best practices for Model Context Protocol implementation and provides reliable biomedical data access.

 Why BioMCP?